junxit/us-congress-bills-116/metadata.md

 - 2019-11-29 — Placed on the Union Calendar, Calendar No. 258.
 - 2019-11-29 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-317.
 - 2019-11-29 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-317.
+- 2019-12-04 — Rules Committee Resolution H. Res.
+741 Reported to House.
+The resolution provides for consideration of H.R.
+4 under a closed rule with one hour of general debate.
+Also, the resolution provides for consideration of H. Res.
+326 under a closed rule with one hour of general debate.
+The rule provides that the amendments to H. Res.
+326 and preamble, modified by the amendments in Part B of the report are considered as adopted.
+- 2019-12-06 — Amendment reported by the House Committee on Rules.
+- 2019-12-06 — Considered under the provisions of rule H. Res.
+741. (consideration: CR H9308-9330)
+- 2019-12-06 — DEBATE - The House proceeded with 10 minutes of debate on the Rodney Davis (IL) motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment inserting a new section entitled rule of construction which states that nothing in this Act may be construed to allow fines or other amounts paid to the United States in connection with a violation of title I of the Voting Rights Act of 1965 including any amount paid pursuant to a settlement agreement, to be used to make a payment in support of a campaign for election for the office of Senator or Representative in, or Delegate or Resident Commissioner to, the Congress.
+- 2019-12-06 — DEBATE - The House proceeded with one hour of debate on H.R.
+4.
+- 2019-12-06 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2019-12-06 — House amendment offered
+- 2019-12-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-12-06 — Mr. Davis, Rodney moved to recommit with instructions to the Committee on the Judiciary. (text: CR H9331)
+- 2019-12-06 — On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2019-12-06 — On motion to recommit with instructions Failed by recorded vote: 200 - 215 (Roll no. 653).
+- 2019-12-06 — On passage Passed by recorded vote: 228 - 187 (Roll no. 654). (text: CR H9308-9312)
+- 2019-12-06 — POSTPONED PROCEEDINGS - Pursuant to clause 1(c) of rule XIX, the Chair postponed further proceedings on H.R.
+4.
+- 2019-12-06 — Passed/agreed to in House: On passage Passed by recorded vote: 228 - 187 (Roll no. 654).(text: CR H9308-9312)
+- 2019-12-06 — Pursuant to clause 1(c) of Rule XIX proceedings on H.R.
+4 resumed. (consideration: CR H9331-9334)
+- 2019-12-06 — The previous question on the motion to recommit with instructions was ordered without objection.
+- 2019-12-06 — The previous question was ordered without objection.
+- 2019-12-06 — The resolution provides for consideration of H.R.
+4 under a closed rule with one hour of general debate.
+Also, the resolution provides for consideration of H. Res.
+326 under a closed rule with one hour of general debate.
+The rule provides that the amendments to H. Res.
+326 and preamble, modified by the amendments in Part B of the report are considered as adopted.